Attempt limit for USMLE examinations

 Example 3: Examinee C attempts to submit an application for a seventh attempt at a particular Step or Step Component on or after January 1, 2013.
 The application will not be processed, since all exam applications submitted on or after January 1, 2013 will be subject to the six-attempt limit.

 Please refer to the Bulletin of Information for more complete information on time and attempt limits.

 Scheduling Reminder for Step 2 CS

 Posted: January 29, 2016

-The graph below indicates test appointment availability for the next four months.
+The graph below is an estimate of test appointment availability for the next six months as of the date at the bottom of the graph.
 Please note that the graph does not indicate availability at any one location.
 Availability at the testing center you choose may differ.

 More information is available in the Applying for the Test and Scheduling Your Test Date section of the Bulletin of Information.

 For updates on the impact of winter weather on USMLE administrations, please go to the Prometric website (for Step 1, Step 2 CK, and Step 3) or to the CSEC website (for Step 2 CS).